 by Anita Zaror

 What do you look for when choosing a home?
 Distance to work or your kids’ school?
-It having a vintage or modern feel?
+Is it having a vintage or modern feel?
 Or maybe an affordable price?
 What I’ve noticed about the choices I’ve made for places I’ve in lived in recent years is that they always have an architecture that slightly escapes the usual apartment layout.
 They are duplex lofts with high ceilings, no doors—except for closets and bathrooms—, an open kitchen, and long curtains for a huge window that always offers a stunning view on the other side.
 That’s why when I entered the Andaman Loft Pool Room at Phuket Panwa (→8/88 Moo 7, Sakdidech Road, Vichit,

 Muang Phuket, Phuket; 076 302 900; www.phuketpanwabeachresort.com), located on the quiet Makham Bay in Cape Panwa, the first thing I said was “wow.”
 This place felt like home.

 Phuket Panwa’s decoration was inspired by the beach town’s Sino-Portuguese heritage.
 Each of its 227 rooms has either a private balcony or terrace and soundproof design (not that it’s really required), along with 40-inch LED TVs and DVD players, iPod docking stations, and complimentary high-speed Wi-Fi.
-But what that really stands out, from the Panwa Room’s 42 square meters to The Royal Suite’s 330 square meters, is the rooms’ spaciousness, and the tranquil atmosphere that is encompassed by the resort’s 200-meter stretch of private beach facing smaller islands in the Andaman Sea.
+But what really stands out, from the Panwa Room’s 42 square meters to The Royal Suite’s 330 square meters, is the rooms’ spaciousness, and the tranquil atmosphere that is encompassed by the resort’s 200-meter stretch of private beach facing smaller islands in the Andaman Sea.

 From Patio, the resort’s Mediterranean seaside restaurant where bossa nova is playing, to the sound of the barman’s cocktail shaker and that of small waves breaking on the shore, Phuket Punwa is full of comforting music to the ears of those who wish to escape the noise of big cities.
 Your eyes might want to rest on the beach houses sitting on the green hillsides spotted with bright red and yellow flowers, or on the longtail boats, yachts, and ships far behind, floating peacefully after a busy morning out in the open sea.
 You may spot as well the occasional honeymooners kissing far out in the water.